WillowsDad/WillowsDad-Scripts/readme.md

 This is a simple Woodcutting bot that can either power chop, or bank if bank requires no pathing (both trees and bank are in view).
 #### Features and Setup
 - Banks should be tagged yellow
-- Trees should be tagged pink
+- Trees should be tagge pink
 - Bank deposit settings should be set to "All"
+- You can add a Cyan tagged tile as a "safety" tile if it can't find bank or trees (including WC Guild Redwood ladder)
 - Can use dragon axe special
 - Only tested banking areas are
   - Draynor Oak and Willow